solidshops/devshop/README.md

 ## Installation

-### 1. NodeJS
+### 1. NodeJS & NPM & Grunt
 You don’t need any foreknowledge about Node.js to start this project.
 You’ll only need to follow a few logical steps.

 ###### On Your computer

-If you want to run this application from your computer you need to have Node.js installed on your computer.
+If you want to run this application from your computer you need to have Node.js and grunt-cli installed on your computer.

-Check the Node.js page for more info (https://nodejs.org/download/).
+* Check the Node.js page for more info (https://nodejs.org/download/).

 ###### Vagrant box